 A downside to cross-posting we’ve already mentioned is that you may be sharing posts that won’t perform well on certain platforms if they haven’t been customized enough.
 If you’re trying to expand your social media reach on a certain site, it’s best to create content that will thrive on that specific channel.

-At Buffer, we’re currently working on growing our TikTok presence so our social media manager, Mitra, has been creating a ton of great videos specifically for the platform.
+At Buffer, we’re growing our TikTok presence, so our social media manager, Mitra, has been creating a ton of great videos specifically for the platform.
 Focusing on TikTok means these videos are more likely to perform well there and help us grow our account.

 How to successfully customize while cross-posting

 Creating original content for each platform may seem daunting at first, but it doesn’t have to be.
 Ambitious Kitchen – a cooking and food blog – tailors the way they crosspost their recipe on all four of their social media channels: Pinterest, Facebook, Instagram, and TikTok.

 The great thing is while the brand does switch things up for each platform, they reused the same photos and videos, meaning they didn’t have to start from scratch for each post.

 They then posted a short TikTok video that features a new voiceover crafted specifically for the platform.